 Why We Love It: Freelance social media manager, content manager, and writer Brittany Minor started her side project to document her findings and mistakes in the beauty world, but has since expanded to writing about travel, food, and parenting.
 This blog is for everyone, but Minor focuses on women of color since they’re so often neglected by the beauty world.

 What It Is: A blog featuring the advice and adventures of a seasoned traveler.

 Why We Love It: Started during a period of unemployment for Valerie, this project is a great reminder of the value of doing something you’re passionate about on the side of a job search, too.
 Not only did it become quite successful on its own, it’s led to multiple opportunities for Valerie: “It has helped me get a writing contract with Lonely Planet and commission for a piece with Yahoo Travel.
 It’s part portfolio piece, part my life’s work.”

-What it Is: A magazine and traveling workshop “building momentum away from the fantasy of The Perfect Wedding (TM) and towards celebrations of authentic love and community”—of all shapes, sizes, and styles.
+What It Is: A magazine and marketplace “building momentum away from the fantasy of The Perfect Wedding (TM) and towards celebrations of authentic love and community”—of all shapes, sizes, and styles for all couples.